Zhang-Xiyue/coordination20/README.md

 # coordination20
-Welcome to our repository, presening the property verification and testing examples from coordination 2020 paper, Towards a Formally Verified EVM in Production Environment.
+Welcome to our repository, presenting the property verification and testing examples from coordination 2020 paper, Towards a Formally Verified EVM in Production Environment.

 ## This Repository